IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 Android broadcast receivers are not managed by the IVI platform in any way.
 The IVI build config only allows a broadcast receiver to be deployed in a configurable process name.
-For instance, it is possible to deploy a broadcast receiver in the same process as an IVI service host without the need to hardcode the process name of the broadcast receiver in an `AndroidManifest.xml` file.
+For instance, it is possible to deploy a broadcast receiver in the same process as an IVI service host without the need to hard-code the process name of the broadcast receiver in an `AndroidManifest.xml` file.

 ```kotlin
 val broadcastReceiver = BroadcastReceiverConfig("com....BroadcastReceiver")